JuergHauser/PyP223/readme.md

 - Plates are parametrised differently, see Hauser et. al (2016)

 Currently the Python API provides two functions to model the response of a Tempest and VTemMax system to a thin plate in the halfspace of a layered earth.
-It would be streightforward to expose the functions in clibleroiair.f90 for the other systems by adding the necessary python code in to `/src/pyp223/_pyp223.py`.
+It would be straightforward to expose the functions in `p223/clibleroiair.f90` for the other systems by adding the necessary python code in `/src/pyp223/_pyp223.py`.

 ```
 formod_tempest_data(nlyr,nstat,...)
 formod_vtem_max_data(nlyr,nstat,...)
 ```

-See `demos/verification` for the comparisons between results obtained with the functions provided here and computations performed with LeroiAir.
+See `demos/verification` for the comparisons between results obtained with the functions provided here and computations performed with LeroiAir from P223F.

 ## Installation
 ```